UjjwalSharma01/About-Me/README.md

 I'm deeply interested in:

 - Building real-life projects that solve meaningful problems.
-- Exploring the fascinating field of AI, and experimenting with different datasets and models.
+- Exploring the fascinating field of AI and experimenting with different datasets and models.

 ### 📚 Hobbies